High-Reliability DC Power Supplies PAN-A Series

 Output currentApprox.
 10 kΩApprox.
 0.4 mA

-* For the control resistors, use metal film or wire wound resistors of 1/2 W or larger capacity, a low temperature coefficient, and good aging stability.
+*1 For the control resistors, use metal film or wire wound resistors of 1/2 W or larger capacity, a low temperature coefficient, and good aging stability.

-Master-slave control of parallel operation
+Master-slave parallel operation

 • The current capacity can be increased by connecting a multiple number of units of the same model in parallel.
-Output control can be perfor med by a master unit.
+Output control can be performed by a master unit.

-• Use only one master unit to perform remote sensing, remote control, and output on/off control
+• Use only one master unit to perform remote sensing, remote control, and output on/off control.

-* For one master unit, a maximum of two slave units can be connected in parallel.
+*For one master unit, a maximum of two slave units can be connected in parallel.

 Master-slave control of series operation